isaacnmm/pestpolicy-hugo2XX/content/posts/best-mini-trampoline-for-osteopororosis/index.md

 Furthermore, it's spacious and the 48 inches sized mat can accommodate more than two children playing simultaneously.
 This mat is water-resistant and easy to clean up.

 The trampoline is made with durable steel material and can hold 440 pounds.
-Hence, its one of the [best mini trampolines for heavy adults](https://pestpolicy.com/best-mini-trampoline-for-heavy-adults/) with osteoporosis.
+Hence, its one of the [best mini trampolines for heavy adults](https://pestpolicy.com/best-mini-trampoline-for-heavy-adults/)with osteoporosis.

 Other than that, this FirstE 48" trampoline features 8 legs that are wrapped with an anti-slid plug that promotes the durability and stability of the trampoline.